threefoldtech/home/wiki/contribution/development_process.md

 ## Product Definition on Home

+`Home` repo serves a special role in the organization, it's the starting point of all development.

+- It links to all products & components
+- Put only stories, identified with tag `type_story` in the home repo

 To streamline our development workflow, we have adopted the GitHub-style projects framework, with all repositories linked to the ThreeFold Grid (tfgrid) product (e.g., version 3.6.0).

 - Various views, such as StoryCards for a high-level overview, repository-specific views, and prioritized views, enhance project visibility.